brc-dd/cpp-db/README.md

 some method needs to be implemented to patch this\
 modified constants.h, removed the default \_key\_ and \_iv\_\
 compilation process of every file needs to written\
-added modified versions of loaders.h and loaders.cpp
+added modified versions of loaders.h and loaders.cpp\
+added modified versions of validators.h and validators.cpp